quixio/quix-streams/docs/api-reference/kafka.md

 ***Arguments:***

 - `timeout` (`float`): time to attempt flushing (seconds).
-None or -1 is infinite.
+None use producer default or -1 is infinite.
 Default: None

 <br>